-We expect that UofT will maintain its position as a flagship institution, being the largest and most research-intensive university in Canada, with a solid international reputation and strong student demand characteristics.
-Growth in full-time equivalents (FTEs) has slowed in the past two years, although this is in line with the university's plan, and it expects overall enrollment to increase only modestly in the next five years, mainly in graduate and international students.
+We continue to expect that UofT will maintain its position as a flagship institution, being the largest and most research-intensive university in Canada, with a solid international reputation and strong student demand characteristics.
+Growth in full-time equivalents (FTEs) has slowed in the past three years, although this is in line with the university's plan, and it expects overall enrollment to increase only modestly in the next five years, mainly in graduate and international students.
 We believe that UofT is well placed to compete for these students, but that slower student growth, against a backdrop of constrained provincial funding and inflationary cost pressures, could result in smaller operating margins than it has enjoyed in the past several years.
-The university has a moderate debt burden that is partially mitigated by very high and increasing levels of available resources.
-UofT has identified the possible need for additional funding for unapproved capital projects; however, the amount, timing, and nature (internal or external borrowing) of this funding have not been determined and we do not believe that capital funding requirements will weaken the university's financial profile in the next two years.

-Founded in 1827, UofT is Canada's largest university based on enrollment and has three campuses (St. George, Scarborough, and Mississauga) that together accounted for 90,077 students in fall 2017.
+Founded in 1827, UofT is Canada's largest university based on enrollment and has three campuses (St. George, Scarborough, and Mississauga) that together accounted for 91,286 students in fall 2018.
 The university offers a variety of undergraduate, graduate, postgraduate, and professional degrees across its 18 faculties and schools.
 It also has affiliations with seven colleges, 65 centers and institutes, and nine Toronto hospitals.
 UofT employs more faculty and staff and offers a greater range of courses than any other Canadian university.
-It is also Canada's most important research institution and has been the highest ranked Canadian university in recent years in several international surveys.
+It is also Canada's most important research institution and has been the highest-ranked Canadian university in recent years in several international surveys.

 We believe the university has an extremely strong enterprise profile.
 Supporting our opinion is our assessment of the higher education sector's low industry risk, characterized by countercyclicality and low competitive risk and growth.
-In addition, the university benefits from excellent economic fundamentals, measured by the province's GDP per capita, estimated to be over US\$49,000 in 2017; good income indicators; and moderate employment and population growth projections.
+In addition, the university benefits from excellent economic fundamentals, measured by the province's GDP per capita, estimated to be about US\$46,000 in 2018; good income indicators; and moderate employment and population growth projections.
 In addition, with about a third of students coming from outside Ontario, the university's enterprise profile benefits from a geographically diversified student body.

 Furthermore, UofT's leading market position and healthy demand strengthen the university's enterprise profile.
-FTE growth through fall 2017 slowed to an average of 1.4% per year in the past two years, from an average of more than 3% in the preceding three years, reaching 79,262.
-About 22% of FTEs were graduate and professional students, a ratio that is in line with that of most Canadian research-intensive universities.
+FTE growth through fall 2018 slowed to an average of 1.5% per year in the past three years, from an average of more than 3% in the preceding three years, reaching 80,652.
+About 23% of FTEs were graduate students, a ratio that is in line with that of most Canadian research-intensive universities.
 As part of its negotiated agreement with the province, UofT plans for a slight decrease in the number of provincially funded domestic undergraduate students in the next five years.
-However, it expects that planned growth in graduate and international students will result in overall FTEs growing about 2.5% in the next five years.
-In our opinion, student quality continues to be strong as reflected by the university's historically stable retention and graduation rates of about 91% and 73%, respectively, in the past several years, as well as a robust selectivity rate well below 75%.
+However, it expects that planned growth in graduate and international students will result in overall FTEs growing about 2.6% in the next five years while the proportion of graduate students will increase to 26% of total FTEs.
+In our opinion, student quality continues to be strong, as reflected by the university's historically stable retention and graduation rates of about 92% and 75%, respectively, in the past several years, as well as a robust selectivity rate well below 75%.